Irish banks bouncing back after torrid Covid-19 period

 Markets report: Share prices pick up on hopes that economies will reopen soon

-Bank of Ireland had a good day on Euronext Dublin, ending the session up more than 15 per cent.
+Bank of Ireland had a good day on Euronext Dublin, ending the session up more than 15%.

-Global markets continued recent recoveries on hopes of demand recovering as governments across the world announced the easing of restrictions introduced to slow the spread of the Covid-19 pandemic.
+Global markets continued recent recoveries on hopes of demand recovering as governments across the world announced the easing of restrictions introduced to slow the spread of the coronavirus pandemic.

 Dublin